bitfactory-software/anyxx/index.md

 You surly also want to separate different aspects of your application, because you know, they will change, and yout want to keep the changes as localy as possible.

-To decide to use this library, you have to ballance the benefits of sepaerating your internal dependencies versus the tight coupling into **virtual void**
+For the decission over using this library, once have to ballance the benefits of sepaerating internal dependencies versus the tight coupling into **virtual void**.